thomasfuhringer/musicnotation/README.md

 # Hockey Stick Music Notation
-My attempt at an alternative to traditional music notation
+My attempt at coming up with an alternative to traditional music notation